 Any land disturbance activity shown on an approved plan.
 This permit will be issued for a project after the approval of the site development plans.
 It shall cover the inspection of all items involved, including installation and maintenance of erosion and sediment control devices.
 All the erosion control devices must be inspected and approved by the City Site Inspector prior to the initiation of any land disturbing activity.

-Responsible Land Disturber (RLD) Inspection forms are completed by the developer's certified RLD and submitted to the City Site Inspector by-weekly or after any storm event.
+A certified Responsible Land Disturber (RLD) must be designated for the project.
+The Responsible Land Disturber (RLD) Inspection forms are completed by the developer's certified RLD and submitted to the City Site Inspector by-weekly or after any storm event.

 Early Grading Agreement

 Site and Subdivision plans approved for early grading must provide this agreement form prior to plan approval.

 This permit shall be obtained to insure compliance with erosion control and all other sections of the Design and Construction Standards Manual when no other permit is required.
 It is required when land disturbance exceeds 2,500 square feet and no is in the city for review.
 The applicant must submit drawings outlining proposed disturbances and erosion control practices (A house location survey, record plat, city topography map with parcel overlay, or a non-engineered outline of the lot, correctly drawn to scale, may be used as a basis for this plan.)
 The drawings shall display the disturbed area by offset distances to the property lines and shall depict required erosion control devices.
 A minimum letter of credit or cash of $1,000 is required unless the "Agreement in Lieu of a Plan" is utilized.
 The funds will be refunded when the disturbed areas are stabilized and work has been completed.